stephanieleary/HTML-Import-3/readme.txt

 * use sitemap for estimating progress bar -- done
 * add setting for follow mode? in host = default; in path also an option and would simplify parents -- done
 * detect get_path type: valid URL, valid local directory path, single file upload -- done; local path no longer supported
+* add old URL key to images -- done
 * TODO:
 * move content handler to an AJAX function so large sites can be processed more gracefully.
 * Dreamweaver template regions as selectors:
 * 	// Find all comment (<!--...-->) blocks
 * 	// $es = $html->find('comment');
 * remove_from_title replacement isn't working?
-* ajaxify content & file handlers and progress bar
 * check for existing old URL key and update existing post instead of creating new
-* add old URL key to images
 * LAST: update $crawler->setUserAgentString
 = 2.5.1 =
 * Fixed warnings and notices related to the custom category walker.